 From Resilience to Antifragility: Perspectives from Brain Science

-A Webinar Series for Cohorts
+A Masterclass for Cohorts

 The most recent pandemic has materially changed how people think, feel and live.
 For example, in a recent COVID-19 survey, two-thirds of people were either anxious or depressed and 80% of them said they were distressed.
 Many businesses and leaders are in “survival” mode, preoccupied with defending their employees and companies from potentially disastrous financial consequences1.
 In this new psychological, social and financial environment, how can leaders distinguish themselves and inspire their teams and help their businesses to succeed and thrive?

 “If you focus on innovation, take measured risks; unfreeze, thinking of the big picture; and commit to a bright future with a sense of possibility and resilience, you will meet coronavirus with an entirely different mindset.
 By all means, be cautious.
 But if you meet the challenges with this proactive approach and mindset strategy, you will be ahead of the curve with your business and ready to bounce back just when you need to.”

 Dr. Srini Pillay, Harvard-trained psychiatrist and brain researcher, entrepreneur, McKinsey & Co.
 Think Tank member, and CEO of NeuroBusiness Group

 As a leader, you have to do more than navigate and survive this new level of uncertainty.
 The winners will find new ways to understand and embrace this new reality and become “antifragile.”
 The concept of antifragility is learning how to thrive in disorder.
 It goes beyond our typical notions of resilience – raising our defenses and ability to withstand conditions.

 The classic example of antifragility is Hydra, a Greek mythological creature that has numerous heads.
 When one is cut off, two grow back in its place.
 When you are antifragile, you defy the norm:

 - Uncertainty inspires you to grow